 Health Care Proxy, not a Living Will.

-A Health Care Proxy is a legal document that authorizes someone you appoint to make medical and health care decisions for you, if you are unable to.
+A Health Care Proxy is a legal document that authorizes someone you appoint to make medical and health care decisions for you, if you are unable to do so yourself.
 These include end of life decisions.
 The idea behind a Health Care Proxy is that someone makes the decisions you would have made, had you been able.

 Therefore, it’s critical that your health care agent clearly understands your wishes concerning your medical and health care, and the circumstances in which you may choose not to have your life sustained.